xiaoa0/fastpages2/README.md

 # My Blog

-_**DO NOT clone this repo to shortcut fastpages setup, clone the [fastai one](https://github.com/fastai/fastpages) and follow steps in PR to setup GH Pages automated process**_
+_**DO NOT clone this repo to shortcut fastpages setup, clone the [fastai one](https://github.com/fastai/fastpages) and follow steps in PR to setup GH Pages automation.
+Deployment will not work with cloning**_

 ## What To Do Next?